 The shares registered under the registration statement of which this prospectus is a part are being offered for the account of High River Limited Partnership, a Delaware limited partnership, or its transferees selling after May 31, 2002, pledgees or donees.
-High River acquired the 1,639,344 shares of Vector's common stock offered in this prospectus from Vector under a stock purchase agreement between Vector and High River dated May 16, 2001, which has been incorporated by reference into the registration statement.
+On May 31, 2001, High River acquired the 1,639,344 shares of Vector's common stock offered in this prospectus from Vector under a stock purchase agreement between Vector and High River dated May 16, 2001, which has been incorporated by reference into the registration statement.
 The closing price per share of Vector's common stock on The New York Stock Exchange on May 16, 2001 was \$33.60 per share.
 The consideration received by Vector from High River from the sale of the 1,639,344 shares under the agreement was \$50 million in the aggregate, or \$30.50 per share.
 High River has agreed on behalf of itself, its affiliates and its donees not to sell these shares in the public market for a period of a year from the closing of the purchase.
 This lock-up period will terminate earlier if either the chairman or the president of Vector, or their affiliates or donees, sell more than 300,000 shares of Vector's common stock in the public market after the closing date.
 Vector must pay High River liquidated damages if the registration statement has not been declared effective by the date of termination of the lock-up period.
 The liquidated damages would be payable monthly at a rate per share equal to the amount obtained by dividing \$30.50 by the number of days between the earlier of the termination date of the lock-up period, or the six month anniversary of the closing date, and the date the shares may be resold by High River without registration under Rule 144(k) under the Securities Act.
 The amount of aggregate liquidated damages may not exceed the purchase price.

-As of May 16, 2001, High River beneficially owned 1,990,934 shares (7.66%) of Vector's common stock, in addition to the shares acquired under the stock purchase agreement.
-High River will beneficially own 1,990,934 shares after the offering assuming the sale of all shares covered by this prospectus and no other purchases or sales of shares by High River.
+As of July 3, 2001, High River beneficially owned 3,288,615 shares (10.99%) of Vector's common stock, in addition to the shares acquired under the stock purchase agreement.
+The shares beneficially owned by High River include 547,481 shares of Vector's common stock issuable upon conversion of \$20 million principal amount of Vector's 6.25% convertible subordinated notes due 2008.
+The notes were purchased by High River as part of Vector's private offering of the notes in June 2001.
+High River will beneficially own 3,288,615 shares after the offering assuming the sale of all shares covered by this prospectus and no other purchases or sales of shares by High River.